jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 **3.3.5.
 Early start**

 * x

-**3.3.6.
-Works category**

-xxx

 _(Previously section 1.9 in Business rules v0.1 draft)_

 <br />

-**3.3.7.
-Assessment period
+**3.3.6.
+Assessment period**

-For all works categories, the clock starts counting down from the next working day after submission.
+The assessment period will begin from the next working day after application submission.
+The assessment period for each works category are as follows:

-Table: Assessment period by works category:

 | Works category | Assessment period |
 |:---------------|:------------------|